 Less than significant impact.
-Transit shelters are typical streetscape elements found along most major streets - including Boulevards, Avenues and Collector Streets (including Hillside Collectors) within the City of Los Angeles.
-The proposed project would replace the shelters with new shelters or potentially add new shelters in limited locations where demand warrants or where existing stops are to be upgraded.
-On Local Streets, on the frontage of family dwelling units in most residential and agricultural zones, as well as within Hillside areas, the proposed transit shelters would not be allowed along the frontage of properties, as noted in Table 2, Siting Parameters.
+Transit shelters and advertising displays are typical streetscape elements found along most major streets - including Boulevards, Avenues and Collector Streets (including Hillside Collectors) within the City of Los Angeles.
+The proposed project would replace the shelters with new shelters or potentially add new shelters and advertising displays in limited locations where demand warrants or where existing stops are to be upgraded.
+On Local Streets, on the frontage of family dwelling units in most residential and agricultural zones, as well as within Hillside areas, the proposed transit shelters would not be allowed along the frontage of properties, as noted in Table 2, Transit Shelter Zoning Siting Parameters.

-In some locations within the City, including within commercial, manufacturing, and parking areas, the shelters, including those with or without digital displays, would be allowed.
+In some locations within the City, including within commercial, manufacturing, and parking areas, the shelters and future advertising displays, including those with or without digital displays, would be allowed.
 Within areas of residential use, both one and multi-family, there would be limited allowance for new/replacement shelters, with or without advertisements or digital displays at the frontage of properties in the R1, RU, RZ2.5, RZ3, RZ4 and RW1 (i.e., One-Family Residential) zones.
 Within the One-Family Residential Suburban (RS), limited placement could occur under the proposed designations.
 But within these locations, no advertising displays would be allowed on the frontage of one-family dwellings, although shelters with or without displays could be allowed elsewhere within the zoned area, including side yards and reverse frontage sidewalk areas.
-Areas with an Agricultural zoning would be treated the same as the RS zoning, with limited application of the new shelters in front of properties along Local Streets and Hillside Streets.
+Areas with an Agricultural zoning would be treated the same as the RS zoning, with limited application of the new shelters and future advertising displays in front of properties along Local Streets and Hillside Streets.